waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

+* Create routes before creating views!
+In general, follow error messages
+* No unit test for User.authenticate!
+* More bullet points, rather than blocks of text.
+* Make things more test driven: supplement test with expectation that session hash gets cleared
 ### Signing in

 The users can sign up on our website but there's no way to sign in if you happen to be logged out (not that we have logging out functionality yet but it's coming).
 Let's write a test for signing in.